UniStuttgart-VISUS/megamol/README.md

   * Weight the local lighting with the ambient occlusion term

 ## Building

+Remember to git clone recursive.
+Otherwise, you need to fetch the submodules as well.

 To run this plugin, you need:
 * Linux or Windows
 * An installation of MegaMol (at least version 1.1), see [here](https://svn.vis.uni-stuttgart.de/trac/megamol/wiki/HowToBuild11) how to build one